gesslar/glpu/doc/wiki/simul_efun/file.md

 ### PARAMETERS

-    mixed arg - The file or object to create a temporary file for.
+* `mixed arg` - The file or object to create a temporary file for.

-### RETURNS

-    string - The path to the temporary file.

 ## DESCRIPTION